GitHubEricGarcia/PIRE_REU_2019/README.md

 # PIRE_REU

-Data, scripts, and other materials for PIRE REUs
+Data, scripts, and other materials created by 2019 PIRE REUs

-Hi Guys,

-Feels free to use this scripts to analyze your data as you collect it.
-Even better, use this to elabobrate your own scripts and update your gitHub accounts.

-Saludos,

-Eric